Deepthi-Nacharaju/bme590hrm/README.md

 **Notes on Operation:**
 - Changing the butterworth cutoff frequency changes progam's ability to detect different types of peaks.
 Frequently used values include *0.0045, 0.005 (default), 0.0055 and 0.006*.
 These can be changed in the main function as *filter_value*.
+- If the maximum distance between two peaks is more than a specific distance from the average distance (indicating wide distribution), peak detection will run again after adding 0.002 to the cutoff frequency.
+This will cycle 3 times.
 **Additional Capabilities:**

 - Opens and writes to an excel file in data folder called *Beat_Tracking.xlsx*.
 Records number of beats found over the entire interval.